segfaultsourcery/slinkie/README.rst

 - len(): Consumes all items to produce a count.
 - list(): Returns a list of all items.
 - map(transform): Map the items.
+- map_with_previous(transform): Map the items.
+The transform function should accept two arguments, the previous and current items.
 - not_none(): Returns all items except None.
+- parallelize(fn, threads=8): Parallelize a function call.
 - partition(n): Takes n items and returns them in a new Slinkie.
 Does so until the items are consumed.
 - select(transform): Map the items.
+- select_with_previous(transform): Map the items.
+The transform function should accept two arguments, the previous and current items.
 - set(): Returns a set of all items.
 - skip(n): Skip n items.
 - sort(key=None, reverse=False): Sorts the items by key.